 5 garlic cloves, minced

 1/2 tsp. or more freshly ground black pepper (I don't measure, just grind some pepper into the soup)

 2 tsp. creole or cajun seasoning (you can see which kind I use in the video)

 1 (8 oz.) can tomato sauce

-1. Soak the beans for about an hour.
+1. Soak the beans overnight.